 This home is located in the province of East Nusa Tenggara, in the western portion of Timor Island.

-At the time of the conflict between East Timor and Indonesia in 1999 many people end up in refugee camps.
-While the vast majority have returned, after the conflict ended, many could not.
+The 1999 conflict between East Timor and Indonesia forcibly pushed many people into refugee camps.
+When the conflict ended the majority of refugees desired to return to East Timor but many economic barriers and internal political conditions prevented some for doing so.
+The children's plight was especially worrisome.
+Little food, lack of clean water, and disease took its toll.
 Many children in the camps had either lost their parents due to the fighting or had become separated from them.

-Initially we sheltered them in a rental facility, but with God’s help in 2005, Mercy Indonesia Foundation was able to purchase a piece of land and build a permanent home for them.
-Today, ten years later, Mercy Home Atambua is still called “home” by these 25 now young adults or teenagers.
+Today, almost ten years later, Mercy Home Atambua is still called “home” by these 25 now young adults or teenagers.
 Some of them are now studying at universities and work; 13 still live there permanently while attending High-Scholl.

-Mercy Atambua home caregivers are Pandry and his wife Mega Matthew.
+The heart of Mercy Home Atambua is the caregivers: Pandry and his wife Mega Matthew.
 There is also Eva, assistant who cooks and helps to take care of the children.

-Though it seemed a world away, all children and caregivers remember throughout the years to pray regularly for those who helped them.
-They know that the generosity of caring and compassionate people continued to provide them with a chance for a shining future.
-Would you like to become a part of such success?
+The memory of the past powers the children’s and caregivers prayers.
+They remember throughout the years to thank God regularly for the many that have helped them.
+They know it is the generosity of caring and compassionate people that continues to provide for them.
+Would you like to be on their prayer list?